-Work or credits from home schools, private schools, other than those accredited by agencies in (d) above, as well as tutorial agencies, and correspondence school programs, shall be validated by performance assessment conducted during the first grading period.
+Work or credits from home schools, private schools, other than those accredited by agencies in listed in Section IV (D) above, as well as tutorial agencies, and correspondence school programs, shall be validate by performance assessment conducted during the first grading period.
 If requested, home education students shall be provided up to ninety days to prepare for the required assessment(s).